jpdavalos423/cse15l-lab-reports/lab-report-1.md

   Directory: root

-  Running `cd` without any arguments result in no change as the command itself is defined as "change directory".
-However, if no directory is provided for the command to switch into, the terminal remains in the same directory in which it was called.
+  Running `cd` without any arguments results in the terminal path being reset to the home directory.
+This behavior is intentional and is meant to be used to reset the terminal working location.

   This is not an error.
 * __Directory argument__